Stocks and shares: listed stocks, shares and investments: other issues: dividends

 The ex-dividend marking refers to dividends that are declared but not yet paid at the date of valuation.

 A listed company usually pays a dividend on its shares twice a year.
 The value of the dividend is announced some weeks before it is actually paid.
 In the intervening period,

 - the value of the shares does not reflect the additional dividend, but

-The value of the dividend is then usually provided separately on SEDOL in pence per share (except for Unit Trust funds (IHTM18095)).
+The value of the dividend is then usually provided separately in pence per share (except for Unit Trust funds (IHTM18095)).

-- If the deceased/transferor held “XD” shares, the right to receive the dividends is an asset of the chargeable estate (IHTM04043).
-Ensure that the dividends are included at their full quotation value.
+- If the deceased/transferor held ‘XD’ shares, the right to receive the dividends is an asset of the chargeable estate (IHTM04043).
+The dividends should be included at their full quotation value.